HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Heat_Press.md

 **Fabric**

 If you are using an Epson and sublimation paper, your best results will be achieved on high count polyester material.
-100% white Polyester is best, but aim for at least 65% Polyester and then preferrable the other 35% is cotton.
+100% white Polyester is best, but aim for at least 65% Polyester and then preferable the other 35% is cotton.
 If you don’t want white, you can choose light grey and light pastels but colors will be most vibrant and clear on an all white substrate.

 Rayon is not fun in a heat press.
 Stay away from it.